 It is amid this awakening to deep-sea biodiversity that interest in seabed mineral mining is heating up.
 While investing in seabed-mining operations remains comparatively expensive, “the equation is turning,” according to Michael W. Lodge, legal counsel with the ISA.
 “People are starting to think that upfront investment is worth it for the long term payoff.”
 The ISA has issued seven new seabed exploration permits this year, Lodge noted, bringing its global total to 26, stretching across an area of international waters roughly the size of Mexico.

 Nautilus Minerals’ planned operation in the territorial waters off Papua New Guinea, however, is widely expected to be the world’s first commercial-scale deep-seabed mine.
 Several neighboring countries have begun to issue export permits — and in some cases, are drafting seabed-specific mining legislation.
-New Zealand has also been weighing applications for two seabed mines in its waters, which would target iron sands and
+New Zealand has also been weighing applications for two seabed mines in its waters, which would target iron sands and phosphate, respectively.

 In an email message, James Hein, a geologist with the U.S. Geological Survey and the president of the International Marine Minerals Society, a non-profit organization linking industry, government, and academic institutions, suggested that the global rush to mine so-called “rare earth” elements — which are used to manufacture cellular phones, wind turbines, solar panels, electric cars and other applications — is a key driver in moving the industry forward.